rails/rails/README.markdown

 Arel is a SQL AST manager for Ruby.
 It

 1. Simplifies the generation of complex SQL queries
-2. Adapts to various RDBMS systems
+2. Adapts to various RDBM systems

 It is intended to be a framework framework; that is, you can build your own ORM with it, focusing on innovative object and collection modeling as opposed to